 Standing timber on privately held forest land that is managed for timber production is characterized as a biological asset.
 At each reporting date, the biological asset is valued at its fair value less costs to sell with any change therein, including the impact of growth and harvest, recognized in cost of sales for the period.
 Costs to sell include all estimated costs that would be necessary to sell the assets.
-The valuation model is performed with reference to independent third party valuators and recent comparatives of standing timber sales, costs of sustainable forest management, timber pricing, harvest volume and timing assumptions, and the resulting net present value of future cash flows for standing timber.
+The valuation model is prepared with reference to independent third-party valuators and recent comparatives of standing timber sales, costs of sustainable forest management, timber pricing, harvest volume and timing assumptions, and the resulting net present value of future cash flows for standing timber.
+The estimated future cash flows are discounted to their present value using a pre-tax discount rate that reflects current market assessments of the time value of money and the risks specific to the asset group.
 Harvested timber is transferred to inventory at its fair value less costs to sell at the date the timber is harvested.